kasrababaei/swift-notes/Swift.md

 A delegate is an object that acts on behalf of, or in coordination with, another object when that object encounters an event in a program<sup>[*](https://developer.apple.com/library/archive/documentation/General/Conceptual/CocoaEncyclopedia/DelegatesandDataSources/DelegatesandDataSources.html)</sup>.

+## Inlining

+### @inline(__always)

+It simply tells the compiler to ignore inlining heuristics and always inline the function.
+In other words, it forces the function to be inlined.If it's not possible to always inline the function, e.g. if it's a self-recursive function, the attribute is ignored.
+This attribute has no effect in debug builds.<sup>[*](https://github.com/swiftlang/swift/blob/main/docs/ReferenceGuides/UnderscoredAttributes.md#inline__always)</sup>.

+### @inlinable

+As explained in [the proposal](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0193-cross-module-inlining-and-specialization.md), the `@inlinable` attribute exports the body of a function as part of a module's interface, making it available to the optimizer when referenced from other modules.

+A function that is marked `@inline(__always) @inlinable` will be almost certainly inlined if optimization isn't set to none.

+Note that adding or removing @inlinable changes the API of a module.
+Adding or removing `@inline(__always)` does not.

+### @usableFromInline

+The `@usableFromInline` attribute marks an internal declaration as being part of the binary interface of a module, allowing it to be used from `@inlinable` code without exposing it as part of the module's source interface<sup>[*](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0193-cross-module-inlining-and-specialization.md#introduction)</sup>.

+### @_transparent

+Marks a function to be "macro-like", i.e., it is guaranteed to be inlined in debug builds.<sup>[*](https://github.com/swiftlang/swift/blob/main/docs/ReferenceGuides/UnderscoredAttributes.md#_transparent)</sup>.
+The symbol that `@_transparent` is getting applied to must be either `public` or `@usableFromInline`.

+Semantically, `@_transparent` means something like "treat this operation as if it were a primitive operation".
+The name is meant to imply that both the compiler and the compiled program will "see through" the operation to its implementation.

+`@_transparent` is an extremely strong form of `@inlinable` that ensures the call’s stack frame isn’t even preserved in the debug info.
+For example, if you try to set a breakpoint in `Int.+(_:_:)`, you’ll probably never see it hit in your program; this is because the operator is marked `@_transparent`<sup>[*](https://forums.swift.org/t/whats-transparent-for/38154/3)</sup>.

+`@_transparent` works as if the function was marked `@inline(__always) @inlinable` (assuming the `SWIFT_OPTIMIZATION_LEVEL` is set to `-O`).